 Outline the technique for performing the Allen test.

-Summarize interprofessional team strategies for improving communication in regards to the significance of a positive Allen test.
+Summarize interprofessional team strategies for improving communication in regards to the significance of a negative Allen test.

 The Allen test (AT) is used to assess collateral blood flow within the hands, specifically testing for the presence of a complete palmar arch.
 Edgar Van Nuys Allen first described the test in 1929.
 Dr. Allen was a professor of medicine at the Mayo Clinic in Rochester, Minnesota, where he studied peripheral vascular disease.
 He served as a colonel in the US Army Medical Corps in World War II and led a distinguished career that included the presidency of the American Heart Association and the receipt of the 1960 Lasker Award.
 In 1952, Irving Wright described a modified version of the Allen test that has since largely supplanted the original method.
 It is referred to as the modified Allen test (MAT).
 The MAT examines one hand at a time, in contrast to Allen's version, and can be used to assess either radial or ulnar arterial flow.